Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 The only thing to look out for, as he grows, is that big males sometimes eat too fast & then leave a mess somewhere.

-Maine Coons have strong, robust bodies that are long and can handle their weight.
+This breed is known for having strong, robust bodies that are long and can handle their weight.
 They don't usually get overweight.

 Your vet will alert you on one of your regular check-ups if you ever should start restricting his diet.
 I wouldn't expect it, though.

-Great, high-quality food that tries to mimic the nutritional value of a "natural diet" (ie. prey) shouldn't cause weight issues.
+Great, high-quality formula that tries to mimic the nutritional value of a "natural diet" (ie. prey) shouldn't cause weight issues.
 Just as in the wild, cats hunt & eat as much as their bodies tell them to.

 You may have to put him in another room during the ladies mealtime, though!